emer/emergent/README.md

 * `params` has the parameter-styling infrastructure (e.g., `params.Set`, `params.Sheet`, `params.Sel`), which implement a powerful, flexible, and efficient CSS style-sheet approach to parameters.
 See the [Wiki Params](https://github.com/emer/emergent/wiki/Params) page for more info.

-* `erand` has misc random-number generation support functionality, including `erand.RndParams` for parameterizing the type of random noise to add to a model, and easier support for making permuted random lists, etc.
+* `env` has an interface for environments, which encapsulates all the counters and timing information for patterns that are presented to the network, and enables more of a mix-and-match ability for using different environments with different networks.
+See [Wiki Env](https://github.com/emer/emergent/wiki/Env) page for more info.

 * `netview` provides the `NetView` interactive 3D network viewer, implemented in the GoGi 3D framework.